krzysztofzuraw/blog/src/posts/2017-12-09-relay-modern-query.md

 {% endraw %}

-In my query, I just want to have data only for a particular film so I pass its id as a variable from `react-router-dom` match.
+In my query, I want to have data only for a particular film so I pass its id as a variable from `react-router-dom` match.
 The rest is exactly the same as in `AppQuery`.

 That's all for today!
 I hope this post was valuable - if you have any other patterns for React & Relay